 Text of the Message to Candidates

 As a candidate for one of the most important elected positions in our region we invite you to answer the following questions regarding making our cities and county a place where everyone feels safer bicycling and walking.
-Please limit your answers to 250 words for each question.

 Thank you for taking the time to answer these important questions.
 Please don’t hesitate to contact me if you have any questions or comments.